arenaxr/arena-services-docker/README.md

 * **init.sh, prod.sh, dev.sh, staging.sh:** assume a bash shell
 * **GNU core utils:** You may need to install GNU core utils to ensure some bash commands we use (`timeout`, ...) are available, **particularly on MacOS**.
 * **backup user:**  The ```backup``` container tries to change to the owner of the files backed up to a user indicated in `.env`.
 This is the ```user:group``` of the *host machine user* that you want to have access to the files backed up by this container.
-* **OAuth:** You will need to set up [Google Web OAuth for your domain](https://developers.google.com/identity/protocols/oauth2/web-server) for the ARENA web client as well as [Google Limited-Input OAuth](https://developers.google.com/identity/protocols/oauth2/limited-input-device) for the ARENA Python client.
+* **OAuth:** You will need to set up [Google Web OAuth for your domain](https://developers.google.com/identity/protocols/oauth2/web-server) for the ARENA web client as well as [Google Desktop OAuth](https://developers.google.com/identity/protocols/oauth2/native-app) for the ARENA Python and Unity clients.
 Detailed instructions are available at our [arena-account repo](https://github.com/conix-center/arena-account).

 ## Init Config